BikeBeamer/BikeBeamer/README.md

 - All angles used are in counted in degrees clockwise from 12 o'clock looking at the left side of the bike
 - All coordinate systems used have their origin at the bottom left
 - The PCBs are mounted with the back side visible when looking at the left side of the bike and connected in clockwise direction
+- All indexes in the code are zero-based, while all user interfaces and visualisations use regular, one-based numbering

 ### Mounting visualisation